8 Certified Flight Instructor jobs in Saudi Arabia

 - Successfully pass the Army or FAA Class II Flight Physical upon hire, and annually thereafter required.

-#J-18808-LjbffrMD530F Instructor Pilot
+UH60M Instructor Pilot

 Job Viewed